helhum/dotenv-connector/README.md

 #### `env-file`
 You can specify a relative path from the base directory, if you want to put your `.env` file a different location.

-*The default value* is ".env", which means next to your next to your root `composer.json`.
+*The default value* is ".env", which means next to your root `composer.json`.